Pigeon

 Yes.
 Messages are encrypted on your device before they leave it.
 Not even Pigeon or Apple can read them.

-Nobody can read your messages - including us
+Nobody can read your messages including us

 Every message you send using Pigeon is encrypted on your device before it goes anywhere.
 We store an encrypted copy of every message on our servers, but to us it's gibberish (ciphertext) so we can't read it.

 End-to-end encryption protects your content from the time it leaves your device to the time it's unlocked by the other members of your chat.
-Pigeon adds zero-knowledge key architecture (so we couldn't read your content even if we wanted to) for additional security.
+Pigeon adds zero-knowledge key architecture (so we can't read your content even if we wanted to) for additional security.

 For more information about zero-knowledge for your messages, see What does zero-knowledge mean?

 If someone subpoenaed Pigeon's servers, they'd receive the encrypted version of your messages but they are completely unreadable without your device keys, which only exist locally on your device.
 They won't even know who sent you the message because that information is only stored on your device.
+They will only know that you received a message at a certain time but not what is said, who sent it, or in what chat you both are members.

 What about Apple?